Tabqa

-Al-Tabqah (ٱلطَّبْقَة, Kurdish: Tebqa), is a city in Raqqa Governorate, Syria, approximately 55 km west of Raqqa.
+Tabqa (ٱلطَّبْقَة), formerly Al-Thawrah, is a city in Raqqa Governorate, Syria, approximately 55 km west of Raqqa.
 Until the 1960s it had been a relatively small settlement.
 The city had a population of 69,425 as of the 2004 census.
-It is part of the Tabqa Region of the Democratic Autonomous Administration of North and East Syria.

 Etymology

-Since the fall of the Assad regime, the city has officially reverted to its original name, al-Tabqah.
-The name literally means "the layer" or "the stratum" in Arabic, and likely refers to the geographic or topographic features of the area — such as stepped terrain or layered rock formations along the Euphrates, where the city and dam are located.
+Since the fall of the Assad regime, the city has officially reverted to its original name, Tabqa.
+The name literally means "the layer" or "the stratum" in Arabic, and likely refers to the geographic or topographic features of the area, such as stepped terrain or layered rock formations along the Euphrates, where the city and dam are located.

-Following the Ba'athist March 8th Revolution in 1963, the city was renamed al-Thawrah (ٱلثَّوْرَة), meaning The Revolution, in honor of the regime’s ideological vision and its flagship project, the Tabqa Dam.
+Prior to the fall of the Assad regime and after the 1963 Syrian coup d'état, on 8 March 1967, the city was renamed al-Thawrah (ٱلثَّوْرَة), meaning The Revolution, in honor of the 1963 Syrian coup d'état and the Ba'athist ideological vision.